 Learn from Prominent Exhibiting Artists

-Our faculty members work and exhibit in all media, including painting, drawing, printmaking, sculpture, multimedia, and installation.
+Our faculty members work and exhibit in all media, including painting, drawing, printmaking, sculpture, video, photography, performance, social practice and installation.
 They exhibit their work nationally and internationally at prestigious venues such as the Museum of Modern Art, the Studio Museum of Harlem, and Art Basel and are reviewed in respected publications such as ARTnews, Art in America, the Washington Post, and the Brooklyn Rail.

 In addition to a full-time faculty of exhibiting artists, the program hosts nationally and internationally recognized visiting artists.
 The renowned visiting artists-in-residence teach classes, speak at events, and meet one-on-one with each MFA student.